 As to distance, when wondering how far a bear can smell human food the answer is relatively easy.

 The distance is about one to two miles away per the National Park Service website, which means any bear in your area knows you are there and that you have food.

 Can a Bear Smell Sealed Foods?

 As we dig into the sense of smell and what can or can’t be detected by bears, many will prepare foods at home to take backpacking with them or send resupply packages with them, so can bears smell vacuum-packed food or sealed foods?

 Due to their massively enhanced sense of smell versus humans, the answer is more than likely a yes.
 Our plastics don’t contain all the smells as well as we think.

-This means that regardless of packing, using something like a hard-shelled Bear Vault or Ursack Allmighty bear sacks is vital to keeping your food safe and away from camp.
+This means that regardless of packing, using a hard-shelled Bear Vault or Ursack Allmighty Bear sacks is vital to keeping your food safe and away from camp.

 Bears will also link the food smell with the food source, and this is another reason you want the food far away from you, as you don’t want a bear to identify humans as carrying or being food.